- Downtown Toronto (St. George)

 2009.
 Matsutake Worlds Research Group (Timothy Choy, Lieba Fair, Michael Hathaway, Miyako Inoue, Shiho Satsuka and Anna Tsing.)
 “A New Form of Collaboration in Cultural Anthropology: Matsutake Worlds.”
 American Ethnologist 36(2): 380-403.

 2009.
 Matsutake Worlds Research Group (Timothy Choy, Lieba Faier, Michael Hathaway, Miyako Inoue Shiho Satsuka and Anna Tsing).
 “Strong Collaboration as a Method for Multi-sited Ethnography: on Mycorrhizal Relations.”
-In Multi-Sited Ethnography, edited by Mark-Anthony Falzon, 197-214.
+In Multi-Sited Ethnography: Theory, Praxis and Locality in Contemporary Research, edited by Mark-Anthony Falzon, 197-214.
 Surrey, UK: Ashgate Publishing.

 2017.
 Review of Tourist Imaginaries: Anthropological Approaches, edited by Noel Salazar and Nelson Graburn.
 American Ethnologist 44(1); 146-148.